Koen-vdl/Conda-and-Bioconda-tutorial/README.md

 Before we can use our new environment, we have to **activate** it.
 We use the activate command.

-If we have already activated a conda environment (including the `base` environment) we just have to use the `conda activate <environment-name>` command.
+If we have already activated a Conda environment (including the `base` environment) we just have to use the `conda activate <environment-name>` command.

 However, if we haven't activated Conda yet and we know the name of the environment we want to activate then we have to source it just like we did for the original (base) environment. `source ~/miniconda3/bin/activate <environment-name>`.